DakotaGagne/Rating_Project_React/client/README.md

 This could easily get to be too much work and perfectionism etc, so here is what I want from this

-- I want to use react
+- I want to use react - Done
-- I want to use express
+- I want to use express - Done
-- I want them to communicate
+- I want them to communicate - Done
-- I want to use postgres or sqlite for database
+- I want to use postgres or sqlite for database - Done
-- I want secure storage of passwords in database
+- I want secure storage of passwords in database - Done
-- I want administration control over all the posts (the ability to delete only if the logged in user is me)
+- I want administration control over all the posts (the ability to delete only if the logged in user is me) - Done
-- I want homepage to be the posts
+- I want homepage to be the posts - Done
-- I want login / register to be the same page, with dynamic logic
+- I want login / register to be the same page, with dynamic logic - Done
-- I want to use hooks, components, etc
+- I want to use hooks, components, etc - Done
-- I dont want to have to make my own css (steal components etc)
+- I dont want to have to make my own css (steal components etc) - Done
 - I want the basic usage to be:

-  - Open site, see posts made
+  - Open site, see posts made - Done
-  - Have a nav bar to go to the login / register page, home page, account page, make a post
+  - Have a nav bar to go to the login / register page, home page, account page, make a post - Done
-    - if home page, make post page, or acct page is selected without being signed in, go to login page
+    - if home page, make post page, or acct page is selected without being signed in, go to login page - Done
-  - Login / Register page is simple log in form
+  - Login / Register page is simple log in form - Done
-  - Account page shows you your posts, letting you edit or delete them
+  - Account page shows you your posts, letting you edit or delete them - Done
-    - Maybe let change username or password
+    - Maybe let change username or password - Not Done
-  - Admin page built into main page if I am the one logged in
+  - Admin page built into main page if I am the one logged in - Made it in Profile page instead
   - Post themselves should contain:
-    - Media Name (corrected to exact name of api return)
+    - Media Name (corrected to exact name of api return) - Done
-    - Media Type (Tv Show or Movie)
+    - Media Type (Tv Show or Movie) - Done
-    - Rating (/5 or /10) (Represent with stars)
+    - Rating (/5 or /10) (Represent with stars) - Done
-    - Author of Post (username [automatic])
+    - Author of Post (username [automatic]) - Done
-    - Description of rating
+    - Description of rating - Done
-  - Show posts by page (arrows to navigate at top and bottom [identical], with page 1, 2, 3, ..., 20 and a choice of 10, 20, or 50 posts per page)
+  - Show posts by page (arrows to navigate at top and bottom [identical], with page 1, 2, 3, ..., 20 and a choice of 10, 20, or 50 posts per page) - Not Done (Not sure it will be)
-  - If feeling fancy, add filter feature to posts, otherwise don't bother
+  - If feeling fancy, add filter feature to posts, otherwise don't bother - Not Done (instead maybe make author clickable and see just that persons posts)

 # Database